Tigers vs. White Sox Player Props Betting Odds

-Bookmakers have set player props for Luis Robert, Riley Greene and others when the Chicago White Sox visit the Detroit Tigers at Comerica Park on Friday at 6:40 PM ET.
+Player prop bet options for Riley Greene, Luis Robert and others are listed when the Detroit Tigers host the Chicago White Sox at Comerica Park on Saturday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!